An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking

 \section{Conclusion and Discussion}

-We addressed a pervasive challenge in biomarker evaluation: covariate shift between a study’s validation cohort and its intended target population, which can distort AUC estimates and confound cross-study comparisons.
-To overcome this, we proposed an estimand-focused framework that (i) anchors AUC to a clearly defined target population and (ii) benchmarks AUCs across studies relative to that same target, ensuring that observed differences reflect true performance rather than case-mix variation.
-Methodologically, we introduced a family of estimators, including IPSW, CW, OM, OM+RWD, AIPSW, and ACW, chosen according to data availability (summary-level vs. patient-level) but unified through covariate calibration, with large-sample validity established for each.
-Treating AUC as a formal estimand aligns design, analysis, and interpretation in the spirit of ICH E9(R1) \citep{ICH2019E9R1}.
+One of the central challenges in biomarker evaluation is covariate shift between a study's validation sample and the target population to which accuracy is intended to generalize.
+Such mismatch can distort the AUC estimation and compromise fair comparisons across studies.
+To overcome this, we proposed an estimand-focused framework that (i) treats the AUC as a population-specific quantity anchored to a prespecified target population and (ii) benchmarks AUCs across studies relative to that same target.
+This approach aligns design, analysis, and interpretation in the spirit of ICH E9\,(R1) \citep{ICH2019} and ensures that the observed differences reflect true performance rather than case-mix variation.
+Methodologically, we developed a unified family of calibration-based estimators that accommodate different data scenarios but share the same covariate-calibration foundation, each with established large-sample validity.

-A central contribution is calibration weighting (CW) for AUC, which enables valid, target-anchored inference using only summary covariate information—useful when patient-level data representative of the target are unavailable.
-When patient-level data are accessible, OM+RWD leverages richer information; AIPSW strengthens IPSW by modeling the biomarker distribution; and ACW combines calibration with outcome modeling to achieve double robustness and efficiency gains.
-Prior work establishes double-robust properties for calibration weighting \citep{Zhao2017}, and practical guidance suggests that balancing first and second moments often suffices while richer specifications can further improve balance \citep{Lee2023}.
-Our formulation of OM+RWD follows the g-computation perspective \citep{Robins1986}, and relates to recent generalization methods for model-based AUC that require target patient-level data \citep{Li2023}, while our focus remains on biomarker-based AUC.